Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T3B

 Memory Aid

-Real-World Application
+Real-World Example

 When you transmit a radio signal, you're creating an electromagnetic wave that consists of an electric field and a magnetic field.
 These fields oscillate together as the wave travels through space.
 At your receiver, these fields induce currents in the antenna, which are then converted back into electrical signals.
 Both the electric and magnetic fields are essential parts of the radio wave.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Radio waves, Electric field, Magnetic field, Electromagnetic waves
+Radio waves Electric field Magnetic field Electromagnetic waves

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T3B topic.